Sending your PIP claim form

 It’s a good idea to keep a copy of your completed form.
 You can then take it with you to your assessment and use it to make sure that you don’t forget anything you want to mention at your assessment.

-If you haven't got a copier, your local Citizens Advice or public library should be able to help you, but you might have to pay a small charge.
+If you haven't got a copier or scanner, your local Citizens Advice or public library should be able to help you, but you might have to pay a small charge.

-You must send back the form within 1 month of the date on the letter from the DWP that comes with your claim form.
-The actual deadline will be on the letter too.
+You must send back the form within 1 month of the date on the letter.
+The deadline will be shown on the DWP letter that comes with your claim form.

 Don’t delay sending your claim form if you’re waiting for the DWP to approve an extension or for supporting documents (like a hospital or doctor’s letter).
 You should send the form so it’s on time and include a letter telling the DWP you’re waiting for their response to your extension request or that more information will follow.